 What is Doll’s Eye Reflex?

 It is an eye’s reflex movement test, to estimate the brain functioning in comatose or servery lethargic patients.

 The word “doll’s eye” somehow can be correlated to toy dolls that have mechanical eye function i.e. even with the movement of their head, their eyes were fixed at a position and seems to move opposite to the direction of head movement.

 Why doll’s eye is performed?

 As stated earlier, the doll’s eye reflex test is performed to test the test brain stem function in comatose or servery lethargic patients.

 What is the principle of Doll’s eye reflex test?

 Doll’s eye reflex test is based on the oculo-cephalic reflex phenomenon (OCR) in comatose patients and young infants.

 The OCR is controlled by the brainstem, which receives signals from the vestibular nerve and transmits signals to the oculomotor nerve.

 Note 1: Oculo-Cephalic Reflex: It is a reflex that stabilizes the image on the retina during head movement by producing eye movement opposite to the head movement.

 So, if the patient has an intact brain stem, it means that oculomotor nerves and 8th nerves are functioning which are finally responsible for dolly’s eye reflexes generally termed as positive/ normal doll’s reflex.

-And if the mid-obits of the eye stay fixed, then it is the indication of serve brain damage or brain death which is called a negative doll’s eye.
+And if the mid-obits of the eye stay fixed, then it is an indication of serve brain damage or brain death which is called a negative doll’s eye.

 Note 2: There is another term called Vertibuloocular Reflex.
 Oculo- Cephalic Reflex is a form of Vertibuloocular Reflex (VOR), that is responsible for stabilizing the vision during head movement.

 The VOR does not depend on visual input.
 It can be elicited by caloric (hot or cold) stimulation of the inner ear and works even in total darkness or when the eyes are closed.

 What causes the Doll’s Eye Reflex and its interpretation?

-In order to stabilize the visual world on the retina, the eyes show dolly’s eye phenomenon in a comatose person.
+In order to stabilize the visual world on the retina, the eyes show the dolly’s eye phenomenon in a comatose person.

-There are basically three types of reflexes arc involved in the maintenance of a stable visual field includes:
+There are basically three types of reflexes are involved in the maintenance of a stable visual field includes:

 1. Extraretinal signals of head motion